Comparing causal parameters with many treatments and positivity violations: Introduction

 Dynamic stochastic interventions, which characterize outcomes under counterfactual shifts in the treatment distribution, can be robust to positivity violations.
 In the causal inference literature, these are well-studied for binary and continuous treatments, and recent research has proposed several options, including modified treatment policies, multiplicative shifts, and exponential tilts \citep{diaz2020causal, diaz2012population, haneuse2013estimation, kennedy2019nonparametric, wen2023intervention}.
 In provider profiling, ``indirectly standardized'' parameters are often used to compare provider efficacy \citep{kitagawa1955components}.
 These parameters, such as the standardized mortality ratio (SMR), consider counterfactual outcomes if the patients treated by one provider were instead treated according to a random draw from other providers.

-Previously proposed dynamic stochastic interventions are not immediately applicable to fairly comparing treatments.
-With indirect standardization, differences in parameters targeting two treatments could be driven by differences in covariate distributions receiving target treatments (e.g., \citet{marang2014simpson, shahian2008comparison}).
+Previously proposed dynamic stochastic interventions do not yield useful comparisons of treatment efficacy.
+With indirect standardization, differences in parameters targeting two treatments could be driven by differences in the covariate distributions receiving target treatments (e.g., \citet{marang2014simpson, shahian2008comparison}).
 Modern dynamic stochastic interventions from causal inference are not obviously susceptible to this issue, but suffer a second drawback: without careful construction, they can implicitly alter the covariate distribution across non-target treatments.
-Then, comparing two treatment-specific interventions may be unfair because differences in counterfactual parameters could be driven by how subjects fare under other, unrelated treatments.
+Then, comparing two treatment-specific interventions may not reflect whether one treatment is better than another because differences in counterfactual parameters could be driven by how subjects fare under other, unrelated treatments.

-Recently, \citet{roessler2021can} provided formal guidance on constructing fair comparisons of treatments.
-Focusing on provider profiling, they proposed five axioms that the SMR ought to satisfy to facilitate fair comparisons of providers, and concluded that the SMR satisfied two.
+Recently, \citet{roessler2021can} provided formal guidance on comparing provider performance.
+They proposed five axioms that the standardized mortality ratio ought to satisfy to enable comparisons of providers, and concluded that the standardized mortality ratio satisfied two.
 While their work is a critical contribution, it has several limitations.
-Most notably, their analysis does not easily generalize to other interventions in causal inference, because it was tailored to the SMR and did not use counterfactual quantities.
+Most notably, their analysis does not easily generalize to other interventions in causal inference, because it was tailored to the standardized mortality ratio and did not use counterfactual quantities.
 Additionally, they did not suggest new interventions that might satisfy their axioms.